rajeshkio/azure-pipeline-neuvector/README.md

 ```

-Note - I have prebuilt the image, if you need you can use the dockerfile to modify anything.
-Please follow the above microsoft link.
+Note - I have prebuilt the image, if you need you can use the [dockerfile](azureDockerBuild/Dockerfile) to modify anything.
+Please follow the above microsoft link for more reference.

 ### 3 - Add connection string